 Clarity and Consistency is Key

-You’ve had a brand workshop; defined your principles with a clearer vision of the personality of your brand.
+You’ve had a branding workshop and defined your principles with a clearer vision of your brand personality.
 You have a beautiful, clever logo that conveys your brand identity.
 Now you need others to take control of your brand’s projection, whether that’s internal team members or outsourced businesses.
-This is where brand guides come into play.
+This is where brand guidelines come into play.
 No matter what size your business is, some pointers on how to use your logo, what colours are required, and what fonts you should use in your communications will ensure your brand remains professional and effective at all times.

 What is a brand guideline?

-A style guide allows your business to remain consistent, even when it is being managed by multiple contributors or staff members.
-It ensures you are always reflecting the same clear and cohesive corporate ethos and visual style throughout all your work and published material.
+A style guide allows your business to remain consistent, even when it’s being managed by multiple contributors or staff members.
+It ensures you’re always conveying the same clear, cohesive corporate ethos and visual style throughout all your work and published material.
 This greatly enhances customer perception, as well as how effective your branding will be overall.
 When it comes to building a great business, brand consistency truly matters.

-Brand guidelines also help to avoid any confusion when looking to scale a company or bring new staff members on board.
-Although you might know your brand like the back of your hand, that can’t be said for everyone else.
+Brand guidelines also help to avoid any confusion when you’re looking to expand your company or bring new staff members on board.
+Although you might know your brand like the back of your hand…that can’t be said for everyone else.

-So to conclude, brand guidelines maintain a clear and consistent use of a brand, its values and visual identity, which can be easily followed by others, ensuring you spend less time micro-managing a brand and more time growing your business.
+In a nutshell, brand guidelines help maintain a clear and consistent use of a brand’s values and visual identity which can be easily followed by others.
+You spend less time micro-managing the brand and more time growing your business.
 If that sounds appealing, get in touch.